Tosin Olufemi: 2015–16 season

 Olufemi finally made his Colchester United first-team comeback on 26 September 2015 when he replaced the injured Kane Vincent-Young in the starting line-up of his side's 2–1 win against Swindon Town at the County Ground, playing the full 90-minutes.
 It was his first start since April 2014.
 After making eleven appearances during the season, the club announced that Olufemi would be leaving Colchester after seven years following the expiry of his contract.

 Hayes & Yeading United

 Olufemi joined recently relegated Southern League Premier Division side Hayes & Yeading United ahead of the 2016–17 season on 2 August 2016.
 He made his debut on 6 August in Hayes & Yeading's 2–1 defeat by Frome Town.

 Haringey Borough

 Olufemi began playing for Isthmian League Division One North side Haringey Borough in November 2016.

 Concord Rangers F.C.

 Olufemi was transferred with Michael O'Donoghue to Concord F.C. for the beginning of the 2019-20 National League South in England.

+Haringey Borough (third spell)

+In August 2024, Olufemi returned to Isthmian League North Division club Haringey Borough for a third spell.